-Determining how to structure your marketing strategy is a complicated task.
-You’re expected to stay within a determined budget and come up with viable, affordable opportunities to bring in qualified leads.
-These steps will help you to strategize efficiently and reach most likely buyers:
+Structuring a marketing strategy is a complicated task.
+As a marketer, you’re expected to stay within a pre-determined budget and come up with viable, affordable opportunities to bring in qualified leads.
+It’s a lot of moving pieces for one person to manage.

 1. Consider Internal Objectives